 Truman Lowe is professor emeritus of art at the University of Wisconsin-Madison.
 An acclaimed sculptor who has exhibited nationally and internationally, he served as curator of contemporary art in 2000 for the Smithsonian Institution's National Museum of the American Indian.
 His work reflects his Ho-Chunk ancestry and culture and often captures the beauty and force of moving water.
 Lowe is a dedicated teacher and mentor who continues to help others discover their own artistic voices.

-John Harmon was born in 1935 in Oshkosh, Wis.
+John Harmon was born in 1935 in Oshkosh, Wisconsin.
 He began playing piano at a young age with his mother, who played mostly by ear.
 She taught him the basics, and the two harmonized tunes together.
-His exposure to jazz came early, too, thanks in part to his father's extensive collection of jazz records, which included recordings of such greats as Duke Ellington, Teddy Wilson and Art Tatum.
+His exposure to jazz came early, too, thanks in part to his father's extensive collection of jazz records, which included recordings of such greats as Duke Ellington, Teddy Wilson, and Art Tatum.

 Wisconsin Academy Administrative Offices and Steenbock Gallery

 James Watrous Gallery of the Wisconsin Academy of Sciences, Arts & Letters

 201 State Street